 Is a notarial will really more expensive than a handwritten will?

 As a general rule, there are no costs for drawing up a handwritten will.
-The costs for drawing up a notarial will, on the other hand, regularly depend on the value of the assets that are to be bequeathed.
+The costs for drawing up a notarized will, on the other hand, regularly depend on the value of the assets that are to be bequeathed.
 As German inheritance law is very complex and difficult to understand for legal laypersons, legal support is recommended when drawing up a will.
 As an alternative to a notary, this can also be provided by a specialist lawyer.
 They will then also charge a fee.

 Free last will template: What to consider when writing a will without a notary?